-Temporomandibular joint (TMJ) disorder is one of the most common source of pain in the face, neck and head region.
+Temporomandibular joint (TMJ) disorder is one of the most common sources of pain in the face, neck and head region.
 It usually presents with pain, clicking sounds, discomfort in chewing and episodes of locking of the jaw.

-TMJ physiotherapy is a unique practice in which a registered physiotherapist performs a detailed assessment of the jaw joint and creates an individualized treatment and rehabilitation program for patients presenting with TMJ signs and symptoms.
+TMJ rehabilitation physiotherapy is a unique practice in which a registered physiotherapist performs a detailed assessment of the jaw joint and creates an individualized treatment and rehabilitation program for patients presenting with TMJ signs and symptoms.